SharedSignals June 2024

 • Note that the subject that identifies a stream itself is always implicitly added to the stream and MAY NOT be removed from the stream.

 Upon receiving a Verification Event, the Event Receiver SHALL parse the SET and validate its claims.
 In particular, the Event Receiver SHALL confirm that the value for "state" is as expected.
-If the value of "state" does not match, an error response of "setData" SHOULD be returned (see Section 2.3 of [DELIVERYPUSH] or [DELIVERYPOLL]).
+If the value of "state" does not match, an error response with the "err" field set to "invalid_state" SHOULD be returned (see Section 2.4 of [RFC8935] or Section 2.4.4 of [RFC8936]).

 In many cases, Event Transmitters MAY disable or suspend an Event Stream that fails to successfully verify based on the acknowledgement or lack of acknowledgement by the Event Receiver.